Dartford Borough Council CCTV

 Those cameras placed in residential areas have the ability to have with privacy screening installed so that they are not able to look into people's windows.

 As part of Dartford Borough Council's Community Safety Unit and working closely with Kent Police, Metropolitan Police, London Transport Police and the Retail Security Group DTAC, the aim is to reduce crime within the Town Centre and provide a safer environment for residents, visitors and traders alike.

 The operating principles of Dartford Borough Council CCTV system is governed by its Codes Of Practice.
-Please follow this link if you are wish to view The Code.
+Please follow this link if you are wish to view the Code PDF, 568.31 KB.